Page last updated 1.12.2011

 Fault stored was P1872 - Gear selector module......."fault is only stored at present and code was able to be erased, if fault reoccurs then new module is required"

-They told me that the fault may or may not happen again, however had the fault been "recurring" as opposed to "stored" then a repair would be needed asap.
+They told me that the fault may or may not happen again, however had the fault been "recurring" as opposed to "stored" then a repair would be needed As soon as possible (asap).

 £73.40 including VAT for diagnostic.